corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/state.md

     weight: 2000
 ---

 This tutorial guides you through writing the two states you need in your CorDapp: `AppleStamp` and `BasketofApples`.
-You will create these states in the `ledger-utxo-example-apples-contract/src/main/kotlin/net/cordapp/utxo/apples/states` directory in this tutorial.
+You will create these states in the `contracts/src/main/kotlin/com/r3/developers/apples/states` directory.

 ## Learning Objectives